flljy940/tp/docs/UserGuide.md

 Whether you're managing a few students or a large tutoring roster, TutorRec eliminates the administrative headaches that steal time from what matters most - your teaching!

-This guide assumes you're comfortable using a computer, and doesn't require any prior programming knowledge.
+This guide assumes you're comfortable using a computer, and does not require any prior programming knowledge.

 Encountered some terms you don't understand?
 Check out our [Glossary](#glossary) at the end of this document for definitions.